svtk/AtomicKotlinCourse/Power Tools/Late Initialization/Exercise 3/task.md

 is in range, then returns the desired generator.
 Finally, add a `status()` member function that uses `forEach` to show the status of each generator in the `PowerPlant`.
 The code in `main()` tests your solution.

+<sub> This task doesn't contain automatic tests,
+so it's always marked as "Correct" when you run "Check".
+Please compare your solution with the one provided! </sub>